 The adjustment shown here represents a basic setting.
-The rider should change the basic setting to suit the surface and their preferences.
+Pedelec riders should change the basic setting to suit the surface and their preferences.

 It is advisable to make a note of the basic settings.
-These can then be used a starting point for subsequent optimised settings and as a safeguard against unintentional changes.
+These can then be used a starting point for subsequent settings and as a safeguard against unintentional changes.

-6.5.13.1 Adjusting the SR SUNTOUR fork steel suspension
+6.5.11.1 Adjusting the SR SUNTOUR fork steel suspension